 If you’re planning a trip to Disney and have kids of all ages, then the child swap Disney function will be a lifesaver.
 While it can be referred to as many things: child swap, rider switch, and rider swap, it is essentially the same thing.
 Disney rider switch allows one parent/adult to wait with a child while the other parent rides.
 Then, the adults switch.
 I will share some tricks to help you make the most out of the Disney rider swap so that you can ride even more.
 Here are the details on how the rider swap Disney system can work to your advantage.

 The Basics: How to Use Disney Rider Switch

 If you are a Disney first timer or are new to using the Disney child swap here is how it goes.
 In order to use the Disney rider switch, you must have a child that is either is under the height limit for that attraction or simply does not want to ride.
 The whole family goes together to the entrance of the line and lets a Cast Member know that they wish to use the Disney child swap service.
-Then an adult (and up to 2 other guests) ride while the other adult and the non-riders wait or go do something else.
+Then an adult (and another guest) rides while the other adult and the non-riders wait or go do something else.

 The cast members no longer give you a Disney child swap pass like they used to.
 Now it is digital and is loaded onto your Magic Band.
 These are the official rules for the Disney Rider Swap Feature.

 Let’s pretend you are traveling with your little one and both adults want to ride the “bigger rides”.
-This Disney rider switch option lets one adult ride while the other one stays outside with the little one and then the second adult swaps and doesn’t have to wait the line (usually they will send you through the Fastpass lane).
+This Disney rider switch option lets one adult ride while the other one stays outside with the little one and then the second adult swaps and doesn’t have to wait the line (they will send you through the Lightning Lane).
 Here are the height restrictions for all four Disney parks and which attractions have the Disney rider swap option.

 Attractions that Offer Child Swap Disney